nkoep/nkoep.net/posts/adaboost-regressor.md

 supposedly performed badly.
 Note that due to the value ranges of $\beta$ and $L_i$, every sample weight
 $s_i$ will remain nonnegative after step 5.
-Normalizing the updated samples weights according to step 1 therefore always yields a valid probability distribution on $\Trainset$.
+Normalizing the updated sample weights according to step 1 therefore always yields a valid probability distribution on $\Trainset$.

 ![Beta and weight as a function of the average